awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-binary-doc.md

 # Adding documents with the API<a name="in-adding-binary-doc"></a>

-The following example adds text to an index by calling [BatchPutDocument](API_BatchPutDocument.md)\.
+The following example adds a blob of text to an index by calling [BatchPutDocument](API_BatchPutDocument.md)\.
+You can also [add documents from an S3 bucket](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-plain-text.html) and call the `BatchPutDocument` API\.

 You can use the `BatchPutDocument` API to add documents to your index\.
 For a list of document types supported by Amazon Kendra see [Types of documents](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.

 Files added to the index must be in a UTF\-8 encoded byte stream\.

+For an example of creating an index using the AWS CLI and SDKs, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
+To set up the CLI and SDKs, see [Setting up Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/setup.html)\.

 In the following examples, UTF\-8 encoded text is added to the index\.

 ------
 #### [ Python ]